genielabs/homegenie.it/source/1.4/automation/features/index.md

 where the [`Modules`](../../../api/1.4/ape/class_home_genie_1_1_automation_1_1_scripting_1_1_modules_manager.html#details) helper class is used to select all devices with the *"Blink"* feature enabled and toggle them.

-So, basically, whenever the feature *Blink* is enabled on a device, it will start to blink as shown in the following video.
+So, basically, whenever the feature *Blink* is enabled on a device, it will start to toggle on and off every half a second as shown in the following video.

 <div class="media-container">